x3a1n4/Minr/readme.md

 ## Future Ideas
 These are some ideas that I have for the future.
 They may or may not be implemented, roughly in order of listing
-+ Player-Independance (in roadmap)
-  + Currently, only one player can use the script at a time.
-This is a bit of an oversight
 + Gradients
   + I've got the block colour data, it's just a matter of using it.
 I'd love to add darken/lighten brushes or shadow tools at some point
 + Global Masks